TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 	  of unrelated stuff.
 A good example is if you want to select a sand dune that is possibly below several fish, a water overlay entity, water caustics entities, and maybe under some flowers at that.
-- Press Shfit + H to unhide all layers.
+- Press U to unhide all layers.

 ## Operations: Existential